jtarchie/site/written/resume/index.md

   construct a multifaceted network of websites encompassing community, e-commerce, and marketing applications.

-### Soapbox Mobile Software Engineer San Diego, CA Feb.
-2007 - Aug.
-2008
+### Soapbox Mobile Software Engineer San Diego, CA Jan.
+2006 - Jan.
+2007

 - Developed sophisticated SMS marketing applications employing WAP, SMS protocol, and PHP in collaboration with an agile team of engineers for